eagle840/katacoda-labs/jenkins/step1.md

 `docker pull jenkins/jenkins:2.255`{{execute}}

-It this lab we're using a set container version, but you should use jenkins:lts
+It this lab we're using a set image version of Jenkins, you might want to try jenkins:lts

 `docker pull mailhog/mailhog`{{execute}}